faf0/edi/README.md

 # How EDI Was Written

-EDI can be written using EDI.
+EDI can be written using EDI, but you have to start somewhere.
 For fun and the sake of good education, please read "Reflections on Trusting Trust" by Ken Thompson.

 # Contributing

-This project was written to get familiar with the Poe API.
+This project was written to build something useful for myself, while getting familiar with the Poe API.
 Feel free to submit pull requests for improvements or bug fixes.

 # License